Synthetixio/SIPs/SCCP/sccp-83.md

 <!--A short (~200 word) description of the variable change proposed.-->

-Freezing the below mentioned synths until the market is open and a fresh price is pushed and applying fee reclamation/rebate to the next price available on market open.
+Freezing the below mentioned synths until the market is open and a fresh price is pushed.
+To clarify, no trades on the contracts will be possible when markets are closed.
 - sEUR
 - sJPY
 - sAUD